 As a Monash researcher, you have access to more secure alternatives.
 CloudStor+ is a service run by AARNet (Australia's Academic and Research Network) that enables you to easily and securely send and receive data to/from other AARNet users as well as to/from "external" users.
 Your data is encrypted before submission, and access to the service is using your Monash username and password.

-- CloudStor+ should not be used to transfer health data or other forms of identifiable or critical data as it does not meet security standards.
-Contact Monash eSolutions for advice on transfer solutions, see the Storage and Backup guideline for more information about managed storage of critical data.
+- CloudStor+ should not be used to transfer ISO 27001 health data, clinical trials, medical registries or other forms of identifiable or critical information/data as it does not meet security standards.

 Because of its convenience, you may also be thinking of using email as a means of data transfer.
 In the long-term you should consider adopting other methods of data transfer.
 Some of the limitations of email include: